 Now we’re talking.
 I first ran across a version of these and tasted it without reviewing what it was two years ago.
-Yunnan black teas /
+Yunnan black teas / dian hong (or shai hong, which I explain later) can vary quite a bit but the range is nice.

 I had heard of these long before ever trying one, and did get a chance to in the form of a Moychay (Russian vendor) Da Hong Pao roasted oolong bar.
 You could tell it wasn’t the refined and subtle style of Wuyi Yancha that leans towards an aromatic liqueur or perfume-like aspect range: More flavor-forward and roasted to include sweet, rich, caramel flavors instead; positive in character but limited due to being comprised of relatively broken material.
 It worked well for me.

 I have no idea if the unusual character in that product is somehow common to other compressed oolongs or if others are as flavor-intense and distinctive as that version.
 Some are probably great and others terrible, and all probably vary in taste and other aspect range: That’s how that usually goes.
-This looks like an interesting version of one (that I haven’t tried): a 2006 pressed Da Hong Pao brick from Wuyi Origin, a
+This looks like an interesting version of one (that I haven’t tried): a 2006 pressed Da Hong Pao brick from Wuyi Origin, a well regarded producer who sells directly.

 Chen Pi – Tangerine or Orange Peel Stuffed With Shu Pu’er or Black Teas